 Roger and Lesley’s story

-We came to North Wales nearly 20 years ago and bought a traditional hill sheep and cattle farm in the Snowdonia National Park.
-The farm is only 60 acres and it wasn’t big enough to make a living so we have always had to diversify.
+We came to North Wales over 20 years ago and bought a traditional hill sheep and cattle farm in the Snowdonia National Park.
+The farm was only 60 acres and it wasn’t big enough to make a living so we have always had to diversify.
 As my wife and I are experienced outdoor instructors our first venture was a small but successful adventure activity company.
 We then did the usual farm thing of converting 4 barns into self catering units.
 Then in 2009 having reached the official retirement age I decided to hand over my mountaineering boots to some younger people in the village and concentrate on the farm.
 But we still needed another income to replace the adventure activities.

 “I really don’t know,” I replied, “but it will probably have to be something to do with wool because wool has no value”

 Then I was suddenly hit by a bolt of lightening on my Damascus road.